Richard W. Leche: Leche as governor

-Corruption was to become the major feature of his administration.
+Leche's progressive record, however, was tarnished by corruption, which was to become the major feature of his administration.
 In a reconciliation with the administration of President Franklin Delano Roosevelt, Leche promised to cease using Long's Share Our Wealth rhetoric and to support New Deal programs.
 In return, Roosevelt dropped an investigation of the Long machine on tax evasion charges and restored federal patronage to Louisiana.
 The resulting flow of federal funds, accompanied with widespread graft and corruption, became dubbed the "Second Louisiana Purchase" by contemporaries.
 While some of the federal funds were from the Public Works Administration to construct new buildings at Louisiana State University and expand New Orleans's Charity Hospital, Leche and his administration took their rapprochement with Roosevelt as free license to steal as much as possible.
 Once the corruption became too blatant, though, Leche and several of his cronies, including Superintendent of Construction George Caldwell and President James Monroe Smith at LSU, were indicted in what were termed the "Louisiana Scandals" in 1939.
 Beset by scandal and accusations, Leche resigned the governorship on June 26, 1939; he was succeeded by his lieutenant governor, Earl Kemp Long.

 Richard Leche's legal problems began when Chester Martin, a highway engineer who had his pay skimmed by Leche's newspaper, mimeographed receipts of the payments and a written summary of his allegations.
 He left them on the desks of every state legislator the morning before the legislature came into session.
 Martin lost his job that day, and no one in the state would hire him until the federal government indicted Leche.
 Martin used the year to get his law degree from LSU, and practiced law until his retirement.